 Delicate raw material

 It is not always easy to peel a boiled egg: the thin shell membrane often sticks to the firm egg white and tears easily during peeling.
 Mechanically separating the shell and delicate skin is therefore not an easy matter.
-The details of just how Biovotec manages this are top secret.
+The details of just how the Norwegian company Adigo has solved this with and for Biovotec are top secret.

 The raw material comes from a food manufacturer.
-Up to 100,000 eggs per hour are broken and processed by machine.
-Biovotec prepares the shells in a multi-stage process.
+Up to 100,000 eggs per hour are crushed and processed by machine.
+Adigo's processing plant for Biovotec prepares the shells in a multi-stage process.
 Approximately 23 kilograms of shell membrane can be obtained as raw material from 600 kilograms of egg shell.

 The latest figures from the Food and Agriculture Organization (FAO) date from 2013.
 At that time, the Japanese were leading the rankings, with an annual per capita consumption of 19.15 kilograms of chicken eggs.
 Paraguay took second place with 18.83 kilograms, just ahead of the People's Republic of China with 18.76 kilograms per capita and year.
 At 12.20 kilograms, Germany was a long way behind.
 The lowest consumption of eggs is found in countries in East and Central Africa.